 My name is Adrian Try, and password managers have been making my life easy for over a decade.
 I vaguely remember trying RoboForm well before that, when it first came out nearly 20 years ago.
 But I wasn’t ready to make a commitment to using a password manager and form-filler at the time.
 That took a few more years.

 In 2009, I started using LastPass’s free plan for my personal logins.
 The company I worked for standardized on it and my managers were able to give me access to web services without letting me know the passwords, and remove access when I no longer needed it.
-So when I left that job, there were no concerns about who I might share the passwords with.
+So when I left that job, there were no concerns about who I might share the passwords.

 Over the last few years, I’ve been using Apple’s iCloud Keychain instead.
 It integrates well with macOS and iOS, suggests and automatically fills in passwords (both for websites and applications), and warns me when I have used the same password on multiple sites.
 But it doesn’t have all of the features of its competitors, and I’m keen to evaluate the options as I write this series of reviews.